OUR CORE RESEARCH PROGRAMS

 This research initiative supports research that restores degraded ecosystems and improves human health and wellbeing.
 EcoHealth is a field of research created to address this global challenge that focuses on how changes in ecosystems affect human health.
 This interdisciplinary field examines how changes in ecological, physical, social, and economic environments impact human health and wellbeing.

-This program supports research on agricultural and forestry practices that improve ecosystem services in a changing world, increase carbon sequestration, and create ecosystems more resilient to climate change through an adaptive management approach rooted in best science.
+This research initiative supports research on agricultural and forestry practices that take action to improve ecosystem services in a changing world, increase carbon sequestration, and create ecosystems more resilient to climate change through an adaptive management approach rooted in best science.

 This research initiative supports research that takes action to create resilient ecosystems in a changing world by assisting the recovery of ecosystems that have been degraded, damaged, or destroyed.
 This includes projects that entail active human intervention and action, and within an adaptive management context.
 In Indigenous communities, it must incorporate Traditional Ecological Knowledge (TEK), defined as knowledge and practices passed orally from generation to generation informed by strong cultural memories, sensitivity to change, and values that include reciprocity.